Medina, Ohio: History

-In the mid-1800s, two disastrous fires hit the village.
-One, in 1848, destroyed the entire business district.
+A disastrous fire hit the village in 1848, destroying the entire business district.
 With no facilities for extinguishing fires, the residents attempted to put out the fire using a bucket brigade, but to no avail, as the fire burned for four hours.
-None of the town's 1,159 residents died in the fire, but the townspeople failed to budget for the needed firefighting equipment.
-In 1870, another large fire, which started in a wooden building with a barbershop, destroyed 45 buildings (all but two blocks of the business district) and nearly wiped out the town.
-Despite the second calamitous fire, the town still had not organized a fire department beyond a bucket brigade.
+None of the town's residents died in the fire, but the townspeople failed to budget for the needed firefighting equipment.
+In 1870, another large fire, which started in a wooden building with a barbershop, destroyed 45 buildings—all but two blocks of the business district—and nearly wiped out the town.
+Even after the second calamitous fire struck, the town still had not organized a fire department beyond a bucket brigade.
 In 1877, after repeated dire warnings, the Council finally authorized the issuance of $3,000 worth of bonds to purchase a fire engine.

-After the disastrous 1870 fire, the town literally rose from the ashes.
-Much of the Medina Square, including the Town Hall and Engine House, was rebuilt under the supervision of onetime mayor and banker Harrison Gray Blake, who owned the Phoenix Building in the same city block.
-Buildings like the H. G. Blake's Phoenix Block and the Town Hall and Engine House indicate the community's resilient spirit.

-After the 1870 fire, it took almost ten years to replace the buildings on the Square, hence their common Victorian style.
-Even today, the architectural unity and historic flavor of the Town Square make Medina an appealing destination for residents, visitors and tourists.
-This character is what makes the Square a recognized Historic District and spurs the efforts of the Community Design Committee and the Historic Preservation Board to preserve the city's historic look and feel.
+After the disastrous fire in 1870, much of the Medina Square, including the Town Hall and Engine House, was rebuilt under the supervision of onetime mayor and banker Harrison Gray Blake, who owned the Phoenix Building in the same city block.
+It took almost ten years to replace the buildings on Medina Square, hence their common Victorian style.
+Medina Square is now a recognized historic district, covering a nine-block area surrounding Uptown Park.
+The Community Design Committee and the Historic Preservation Board preserve the city's historic look and feel.

-Today, Medina's Historic District is a nine-block area surrounding Uptown Park and hosts Candlelight Walk, the International Festival, and Art in the Park.
-It also draws visitors for many other events.

 In 1950, Medina had over 5,000 residents, and on May 6, 1952, it was chartered as a city.